CambridgeNuclear/SCONE/docs/Geometry.rst

 Overview
 ''''''''

-A number of terms is going to be introduced in this section (e.g. *surface tolerance*, *surface transparency*).
+A number of terms are going to be introduced in this section (e.g. *surface tolerance*, *surface transparency*).
 These names are specific to SCONE.
 However, very similar concepts can be found in other codes albeit under different names.